 Pregnancy hormones can often be to blame, not to mention coping with health issues, worrying about giving birth and the responsibilities of parenthood.

 If you’re feeling stressed and anxious, or suffering from depression, don’t hesitate to tell your midwife.
 They are there to talk about your mental wellbeing in pregnancy, as well as your physical health.

 You may be wondering what to eat, or how much.
-No matter what well-meaning future grandparents might say - you don’t need to eat for two during pregnancy.
-Your baby takes everything he or she needs from your body, and will grow well without you taking in any extra calories at all until the last three months.
+No matter what well-meaning people might say you don’t need to eat for two during pregnancy.
+Your baby takes everything they need from your body, and will grow well without you taking in any extra calories at all until the last three months.

-Once you reach six months, you may need an extra 200 calories a day, which is around half a sandwich.
+Once you reach six months pregnancy, you may need an extra 200 calories a day, which is around half a sandwich.

 Are you getting enough vitamin D?

 All pregnant women should take a 10 microgram supplement of vitamin D each day to give your baby enough vitamin D for the first few months of life.